In 1753 Giuseppe Vasi did not include S. Maria in Aracoeli in Book

-Roughly speaking S. Maria in Aracoeli has the layout of an ancient Roman basilica, a floor of the XIIIth century, a ceiling of 1571-1578 and many Renaissance and Baroque monuments and chapels.
+Roughly speaking S. Maria in Aracoeli has the layout of a basilica with columns from ancient Roman temples, a floor of the XIIIth century, a ceiling of 1571-1578 and many Renaissance and Baroque monuments and chapels.

 Details of the Cosmati floor

 The floor of the church is among the finest Cosmati works in Rome.
 It is remarkable that notwithstanding many modifications to the decoration of the church, overall the floor was not touched (this occurred in other Roman churches, e.g. S. Giovanni in Laterano and S. Maria Maggiore).
 The design of these floors does not include any references to human beings, animals and even flowers and trees, which is unusual considering that Italian art has always been keen on depicting something real.
 They resemble carpets, in a way similar to the real ones which embellish mosques, but their origin can be traced back to Roman opus sectile (marble inlays).

 Musei Capitolini: decoration from one of the two ambos (oblong pulpits) of S. Maria in Aracoeli which included an ancient circular relief depicting episodes of the life of Achilles.
-The enlargement shows the fight between Achilles and Hector and Achilles dragging the body of his enemy around the walls of Troy
+The enlargement shows the fight between Achilles and Hector and the former dragging the body of the latter around the walls of Troy

 The Cosmati decoration of the church was not limited to the floor, but it included other parts/elements of the church, which are mainly lost with the exception of two ambos.

-A detail of one of them shows that in the XIIIth century ancient works of art were beginning to be admired, after many centuries of neglect and despise for everything which smelled of paganism.
+A detail of one of them shows that in the XIIIth century ancient works of art were beginning to be admired, after many centuries of neglect and despise for everything which was associated with paganism.